googlecreativelab/aiexperiments-ai-duet/README.md

 ## CREDITS

 Built by [Yotam Mann](https://github.com/tambien) with friends on the Magenta and Creative Lab teams at Google.
 It uses [Tone.js] (https://github.com/Tonejs/Tone.js) and open-source tools from the [Magenta](https://github.com/tensorflow/magenta) project.
+Check out more experiments at [A.I.
+Experiments](https://aiexperiments.withgoogle.com).

 ## OVERVIEW